 Balance, Offset Stereotypes

 Depending on your profession, you may want to consider using outfits to counterbalance stereotypes of your job and industry.
-If you are an engineer in Silicon Valley, offsetting the t-shirt, shorts and flip-flops look or the cliche t-shirt, jeans and hoodie can forgotten with the right looks in your photos (athletic attire, formal event look etc.).
-Similarly if you work as an investment banker, attorney, city official, these stiff personalities can be complemented by more approachable looks that suggest more versatility that you are perceived to bring.
+If you are an engineer in Silicon Valley, the t-shirt, shorts and flip-flops look or the cliche t-shirt, jeans and hoodie can limit your ability to shatter first impression and assumptions about you.
+Similarly, if you work as an investment banker, attorney, city official, these stiff personalities can be complemented by more approachable looks that suggest more versatility that you are perceived to bring.

 At the end of the day, your photos should reflect what you wear most of the time and not how you would dresses less than 10% of your life.
 A balance of dressed up looks, everyday looks, first date looks and exercise looks work great as a foundation.
-Mixing in sporting events, festive costume attire and travel attire can set you apart with your creativity, culturedness.
+Mixing in sporting events, festive costume attire and travel attire can set you apart with your creativity, and a sense of a cultured lifestyle.
 You should never sacrifice individuality but at the same time not rely on fashion to give you individuality.
 One of your outfits should reflect what you might wear on a first date – if none of your outfits reflect this assumption, you might need to update 1 or 2 of your photos.

 Building a Good Wardrobe Takes Time

 Even if you are armed with lots of money, personal shopper, flexible schedule etc. it can take weeks if not months or longer to build a good wardrobe.
 Understanding trends, basics, fast casual are just some terms you should be familiar with.
 You can always speed up the process but the best items in your closet will take time to accumulate independent of your resources.
 Places like Uniqlo, H&M can be great for building basics and acquiring looks with pop in color.

 The golden rule of photos when it comes to online dating profiles: Dress for the person you want to attract not the type of person you are.